guidance-guarantee-programme/pension_guidance/content/scams.md

 There are different types of scam.
 They often begin by someone giving you a ‘cold call’ - contacting you unexpectedly about:

-- an investment or other business opportunity that you’ve not previously spoken to them about
+- an investment or other business opportunity that you’ve not spoken to them about before
 - taking your pension money before you’re 55
 - the ways that you can invest your pension money